Cervical Spondylosis Treatment and Its Homeopathic Medicines

 What are the chances of recovery in cervical spondylitis with homeopathy?

 • Excellent result: In early and mild cases of cervical spondylitis, one may find a quick and excellent result.
-The patients of younger age groups or youths respond well to homeopathic treatment.
+Patients of younger age groups or youths respond well to homeopathic treatment.

 • Good result: Good results are observed in moderate to severe cases of cervical spondylitis.

-• Not so good result: Very severe and very old cases may not show good results.
+• Not-so-good result: Very severe and ancient cases may not show good results.
 A few severe cases may not respond at all.

 Commonly prescribed homeopathic medicines in cervical spondylitis